 The comparison can be one of order (which is more) or one of proximity (are the numbers the same or almost the same?).
-Given a set of Objects (O) and a set of People (P) Clyde Coombs organized the types of measures one can take in a $2 \ge 2 \ge 2 \ge 2$ table of the possible combinations of three distinct dimensions (Coombs, 1964).
-The elements may be drawn from the set of People (P), the set of Objects (O), or the Cartesian Cross Products of the sets of
+Given a set of Objects (O) and a set of People (P) Clyde Coombs, in his Theory of Data organized the types of measures one can take in a 2 x 2 x 2 table of the possible combinations of three distinct dimensions (Coombs, 1964).
+The elements may be drawn from the set of People (P), the set of Objects (O), or the Cartesian Cross Products of the sets of People (P x P), Objects (OxO), or People by Objects (PxO).